-In an ideal world, we’d all have the time to dedicate to preparing homemade healthy meals, in addition to sitting down to eat them mindfully.
-But given how busy many people are today, it’s not surprising that meal replacement shakes, bars and snacks have grown in popularity exponentially over the past several decades.
+In a perfect world, we would all have enough time each day to prepare homemade healthy meals, in addition to sitting down to eat them mindfully.
+But given how busy most people are today, it’s not surprising that meal replacement shakes, bars and snacks have exponentially grown in popularity over the past several decades.

 What Is a Meal Replacement Shake?

 Meal replacement shakes are usually bottled products or powders that you drink in place of one of your main meals.
 Many people use meal replacement shakes for weight loss or healthy weight gain by either decreasing or increasing their caloric intake.
 Meal replacement shakes are also used to supply a quick and concentrated dose of important micronutrients or to save time in a pinch.

 In general, most meal replacement shakes provide around 200–400 calories per serving along with an array of other important nutrients, including protein, fiber, vitamins and minerals.
 In addition to weight loss shakes, pre-made snacks like bars and juices can also be useful to keep you feeling satisfied between meals, help maintain blood sugar levels and prevent overeating to keep your waistline in check.